center-for-humans-and-machines/algorithmic-institutions/reports/artificial_humans.md

 | -- |
 | *Expected contribution in the next round conditioned on the contribution and punishment in the previous round.
 We show 4 exemplary rounds.
 Note that in all cases contribution and punishments are constant accross the full episode.* |

 Generally expected contributions depend on both previous punishments and previous contributions.
-Also contributions increase, generally increase when the punishment matches (at least) the defected amoung (20 - contribution).
+Also contributions generally increase with increasing punishments until the punishment matches (roughly) the defected amoung (20 - contribution).
 Based on this analysis, we calculate a myopically optimal punishment.
-When optimizing on the expected next contributions the myopic optimal punishment is mostly just above the diagonal (punishment == defection).
-However when considering the expected net payoff for the institution (next contribution - punishment) no punishment is generally the myopic optimal choice.
+When optimizing on the expected next contributions the myopic optimal punishment is mostly at or slightly above the diagonal (punishment == defection).
+However when considering the expected net payoff for the institution (next contribution * 1.6 - punishment) no punishment is generally the myopic optimal choice.

 | ![Myopically Optimal](../notebooks/grid_search/plots/graph_fine_tuning/myopic_optimal.jpg) |
 | -- |
 | *We calculate the myopically optimal punishment.
 We compare as target the expected next contribution of the artificial human and the expected payoff for the manager (next contribution * 1.6 - punishment).
 The error band reflects bootstraped 95% intervals of the different cross validation.* |

- This suggest, that punishment can only be beneficially in our specific setup, if the long term benefits in facilitating cooperation are taken into account.
-Furthermore, to maximise the common good, punishment have to be used sparsely and effectively.
+This suggest, that punishment can only be beneficially in game and provided human behavior, if the long term benefits of facilitating cooperation are taken into account.
+Furthermore, to maximise the common good, punishment might need to be used sparsely and efficiently.

 ### Data utilization